About Health and Safety in Our Community

 - Members of the police and fire departments, active military, veterans, and accompanying family members

-- Students and faculty at Columbia College, Northwestern University, SAIC, and the University of Chicago
+- Students and faculty at Columbia College, IIT, Harold Washington, Harry Truman, Kennedy-King, Malcolm X, Northwestern University, Olive Harvey, Richard Daley, SAIC, the University of Chicago, and Wilbur Wright

 - MCA Members